tanuj09971/evm-block-fees/README.md

 - The (`src/block-fees`) is a module which exposes an API `/estimate` endpoint for block stats.
 - This API leverages the (`src/block-analytics-cache`), it retrieves pre-calculated stats from the statsCache in `O(1)` time, ensuring quick block fee estimations.
-- Swagger for the api is available on the route `/api`
 - Additional endpoints for Health `/health` and for Swagger is available on the route `/api`

 ## Tests

-- Run `npm run test` to run the test cases and to run individual test cases use `jest <path-to-the-test-case>` -
+- Run `docker exec evm-block-fees npm run test` to run the test cases for the modules.

 ## Folder structure